Learning how to hang drywall in a bathroom doorway is easy.

-And as you’ll see in the video, my bottom measurement for the drywall was 32 3/4″ wide.
+And as you’ll see in the video, our bottom measurement for the drywall was 32 3/4″ wide.
 The top measurement was 33″ wide.

 So, it’s always good to get multiple measurements.

-By the way, the total height of this drywall piece was 94 3/4″ but I took off 1/2″ so there’d be a 1/2″ gap between the drywall and subfloor.
+By the way, the total height of this drywall piece was 94 3/4″ but we took off 1/2″ so there’d be a 1/2″ gap between the drywall and subfloor.

 This drywall will also butt against the waterproofing panels in the bathtub.
-I’m using KERDI-BOARD because well, it’s pretty awesome.
+We’re using KERDI-BOARD because well, it’s pretty awesome.

 Both the KERDI-BOARD and drywall are 1/2” thick, which makes for a nice transition.